microsoft/WhatTheHack/043-SQLModernization/Student/Challenge03.md

 ORDER BY ConfirmedDeliveryTime DESC
 ```

+Working with your team, improve the performance of the query.
+Provide any scripts needed that implement the changes your team suggests, and provide before/after results as documentation.

 ## Success Criteria

-* Evaluate the performance difference using the Notebook in the [Explore New Features](#explore-new-features) section.
+* Complete an evaluation using the Notebook in the [Explore New Features](#explore-new-features) section.
+* Verify SQL Insights has been configured.
-* Improve the performance of the query in the [Understand Key Blockers](#understand-key-blockers) section.
+* Complete the documentation required in the [Understand Key Blockers](#understand-key-blockers) section.
-* Configure SQL insights to create a performance baseline.

 ## Tips